 Welcome to Amsterdam Quarterly’s main website.
-AQ was founded in April 2011 and its goal is to publish, promote, and comment on writing and art in Amsterdam, the Netherlands, and the world.
-We hope you enjoy reading the work selected for this thirty-second issue (AQ32) and we look forward to your comments at firstname.lastname@example.org or submissions at email@example.com.
+AQ was founded in April 2011.
+Its goal is to publish, promote, and comment on writing and art in Amsterdam, the Netherlands, and the world.
+We hope you enjoy reading the work selected for this thirty-eighth issue (AQ38) and we look forward to your comments at firstname.lastname@example.org or submissions at email@example.com.

 AQ38’s theme is MACRO micro.
 For this issue, we accepted work in six genres about scales of perception, crossing boundaries, families, climate change, illness, ship breaking, exploration, death, politics, religion, meteorites, black holes, natural disasters, carnivores, and the scientific revolution of the 17th century.

 Next year’s themes have not yet been chosen.
 AQ39’s theme, (reading period January 2024), will be made public by 1 November 2023 on Amsterdam Quarterly’s home and submissions webpages.

 Amsterdam Quarterly’s thirty-eighth issue, theme MACRO micro, features work in six genres: art, essay, fiction, photography, poetry, and review.
 Headlining this issue is art by Jj D’Onofrio and photography by Bob Ward.
 In addition, there is gripping, unforgettable fiction by Elizabeth Rosell and Eileen Stelter, and essays by Jim Ross and Bob Ward about the final accounting and the 17th century’s telescopic and microscopic advancements respectively.